acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 The aim is to include all information that Acrolinx needs to analyze the content.

-## What's Important for Text Processing
+## What's important for text processing

-### Document Structure
+### Document structure

 If an element is inside another element or in a group of elements, show this structure in the converted document.
-For an image, figure, or other nontextual element, create a placeholder with its type name.
+For an image, figure, or other nontextual elements, create a placeholder with its type name.
-Don't send the image to the Platform with the document.
-Acrolinx doesn't need the actual image for text processing.
+Don't send the image to Acrolinx with the document.
+Acrolinx doesn't need image for text processing.

 The order of the elements matters.
 The position of the elements in these examples is different:

 * `<text>This <image /> is nice</text>`
 * `<text>This is nice</text><image />`

-Acrolinx can treat an image as a “wildcard” so that Acrolinx won't falsely highlight the guideline:
+Acrolinx can treat an image as a “wildcard” so that it won't wrongly highlight a guideline:
 Could you use a noun after "this/that/these/those"?
 Each element should include information about styles and visibility (users can't see all content).

 Acrolinx relies on this structural and contextual information to know which parts of a document belong together.

-#### Example of Structural Information
+#### Example of structural information

 Depending on the structural information included with the content, a sentence like "This is a text." may be correct or incorrect: